rage/cyber-security-base-19/data/module-1/part-1/10-crypto.md

 2. Benedict uses Bob's public key and his identity to construct a signature, that is signed Benedict's _secret_ key, and sends Bob the signature.
 3. Bob sends Alice a certificate, that is, his information and the encrypted signature.
 4. Alice decrypts the signature using Benedict _public_ key and verifies that the information in the certificate matches the decrypted signature.
-5. Alice checks that the identity of Bob matches.
+5. Alice checks that the identity in the certificate is indeed Bob.
 6. Alice can now trust the public key provided in Bob's message.

 Let's look more closely at the sequence of these events.
 First, note that